julia-fangman/streaming-05-smart-smoker/README.md

 RabbitMQ Admin
 See http://localhost:15672/Links to an external site.

+### Before you Begin:
+1. Fork this starter repo into your GitHub.
+2. Clone your repo down to your machine.
+3. View / Command Palette - then Python: Select Interpreter
+4. Select your conda environment.
+5. Make sure to import pike or copy the file from a previous module

 ### Task 1.
 Create a Place to Work
-In GitHub, create a new repo for your project - name it streaming-05-smart-smoker.
+1. In GitHub, create a new repo for your project - name it streaming-05-smart-smoker.
-Add a README.md during the creation process.
+2. Add a README.md during the creation process.
 (If not, you can always add it later.)
-Clone your repo down to your machine.
+3. Clone your repo down to your machine.
-In VS Code, add a .gitignore (use one from an earlier module), start working on the README.md.
+4. In VS Code, add a .gitignore (use one from an earlier module), start working on the README.md.
 Create it if you didn't earlier.
-Add the csv data file to your repo.
+5. Add the csv data file to your repo.
-Create a file for your bbq producer.
+6. Create a file for your bbq producer.

 ### Task 2.
 Design and Implement Your Producer
-Implement your bbq producer.
-More detailed help provided in links below.
-Use the logic, approach, and structure from Module 4, version 2 and version 3.
-These provide a current and solid foundation for streaming analytics - modifying them to serve your purpose IS part of the assignment.
-Do not start from scratch - do not search for code - do not use a notebook.
-Use comments in the code and repo to explain your work.
-Use docstring comments and add your name and date to your README and your code files.
-Explain your project in the README.
-Include prerequisites and how to run your code.
-Document your project works - display screenshots of your console and maybe the RabbitMQ console.
-If you only have a producer, you won't have a consumer showing messages yet, so you'll need to be creative.
-We'll build the consumers next.
+Here's how the code works:

+1. Imports: The script imports necessary libraries such as csv, pika (RabbitMQ client library), sys, webbrowser, and traceback.

+2. Logger Setup: The script initializes logging using a custom function setup_logger from util_logger module.
+This helps in logging errors and other information for debugging purposes.

+3. RabbitMQ Admin Site: The function offer_rabbitmq_admin_site() prompts the user to open the RabbitMQ Admin website.
+If the user chooses to do so, it opens the web browser to the RabbitMQ Admin site.

+4. Main Work: The main_work() function is the core of the script.
+It performs the following tasks:
+- Establishes a connection to the RabbitMQ server running on localhost.
+- Deletes any existing queues named "01-smoker", "02-food-A", and "02-food-B" and then declares new queues with these names.
+- Processes a CSV file containing smoker temperature data.
+- For each row in the CSV file, it extracts the timestamp, smoker temperature, food A temperature, and food B temperature.
+- If the smoker temperature is available (not empty), it converts it to a float and sends a message to the "01-smoker" queue.
+- Similarly, if food A or food B temperatures are available, it converts them to float and sends messages to the respective queues.
+- If any errors occur during these operations, they are caught and logged with detailed traceback information.

+5. Send Message: The send_message() function is responsible for publishing a message to the specified RabbitMQ queue.
+It takes parameters channel, queue_name, and message, where channel is the communication channel to RabbitMQ, queue_name is the name of the queue to publish the message to, and message is the content of the message to be sent.

+6. Main Block: Finally, in the main block, the script offers to open the RabbitMQ Admin site and then calls the main_work() function to perform the necessary tasks.

 ### Required Approach
 Use your Module 4 projects (Version 2 and Version 3) as examples.
-Remember: No prior coding experience is required to take this course.
-Rely heavily on the working examples from earlier modules.
-The more similar your code looks to the examples - the more credit earned.
-Vastly different approaches can be expected to earn less credit not more.
-This project should clearly build on skills and code we've already mastered.
-If not, let me know and more help will be provided.
-The primary difference should be going from 1 to 3 queue_names and from 1 to 3 callbacks.
-Part of the challenge is to implement analytics using the tools and approach provided (don't significantly refactor the codebase during your first week of work!)
-AFTER earning credit for the assignment, THEN create and share additional custom projects.

-### Some Other Points - Why?
-Professional Practice
-At work, you'll be expected to contribute meaningfully and solve a variety of issues on your own.
-You'll also be part of a team.
-We all need to balance working on our own, and maintaining productivity by asking for help to get past obstacles.
-The goal is to be ready to be onboarded effectively into an existing team, with pre-established ways of doing things.
-At this point in your career, don't get too attached to any preferences.
-Many things will be set by your team lead.
-On a team, you'll likely autoformat your code on commit (have you read about Black?) and use various automatic static analysis tools and linters like Prospector and flake8.
-Commits may need to pass unit tests before you can push.
-Focus on being a great team player, able to join a team with little disruption, follow your team's conventions, and begin contributing productively.

 ### Guided Producer Design
 If this is the main program being executed (and you're not importing it for its functions),